EarthToAbigail/TwitterBot/README.md

 Ab1gail403 is a TwitterBot that I created with Node.js.
 It's purpose is to help me find relevant tweets to retweet on my own personal account.
 This simple app contains 2 functions:

-  RetweetByTopic: Randomly chooses a hashtag from an array of hashtags and posts a tweet containing  this hashtag.
+    * __RetweetByTopic__: Randomly chooses a hashtag from an array of hashtags and posts a tweet containing  this hashtag.

-  RetweetFromFriend: Retrieves a list of ids of all the people a given user is following and then retweets the latest tweet of one of these users chosen at random.
+    * __RetweetFromFriend__: Retrieves a list of ids of all the people a given user is following and then retweets the latest tweet of one of these users chosen at random.

 ## Dependencies :package: